 - Listing of The National Principles for Child Safe Organisations on NHMRC's Laws and Obligations

-- NHMRC Grant Guidelines include the following reference to Laws and Obligations:
+- Our Grant Guidelines include the following references to laws and obligations.

 Obligations and approvals

 NHMRC-funded grant activities must comply with applicable guidelines, laws and approval requirements.
 For further information see NHMRC's Laws and Obligations.